junxit/us-congress-bills-110/metadata.md

 - 2007-03-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2090)
 - 2007-03-01 — The previous question was ordered pursuant to the rule. (consideration: CR H2089)
 - 2007-03-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2007-03-02 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 66.